wp-plugins/mycred/readme.txt

 * [WP-Polls](http://wordpress.org/plugins/wp-polls/) - Award points for users voting in polls.
 * [WP Favorite Posts](http://wordpress.org/plugins/wp-favorite-posts/) - Award points for users adding posts to their favorites or deduct points if they remove posts.
 * [Events Manager](http://wordpress.org/plugins/events-manager/) - Award points for users attending events with the option to deduct points if attendance is cancelled.
+* [bbPress](http://wordpress.org/extend/plugins/bbpress/) - Award points for new forums, topics, replies and for topics getting added to "Favorites".

 **Further Details**